SHOCK INTERVIEW: Leader Admits Some Syrian Refugees “DEFINITELY” Terrorists | John Hawkins' Right Wing News

 - Comment Now 0

-Just when we thought that Liberals couldn’t be anymore ignorant or obnoxious, they found a way to halt the “travel ban” through the 9th circuit.
-Although it’s not over, and Trump has already reassured us it isn’t…it is still quite frustrating that they cannot take their heads out of the butts long enough to see that they are messing with the safety of themselves, their family and loved ones and their country.
+Just when we thought that Liberals couldn’t be anymore ignorant or obnoxious, they found a way to halt the “travel ban” through the 9th Circuit.
+Although it’s not over and Trump has already reassured us it isn’t…it is still quite frustrating that they cannot take their heads out of their butts long enough to see that they are messing with the safety of themselves, their families and loved ones and their country.

 They just don’t care about what is right…they only care that THEY are right.
 Even when they are wrong.